Julchu/ReceiptReader/README.md

 Instructions:

-1. Create 2 directories: "HTMLs", "CSVs"

-2. Download your Tangerine credit card receipts and drag & drop them onto pdftohtml.exe
+1. Download your Tangerine credit card receipts and drag & drop them onto pdftohtml.exe

 3. Place the converted HTML file ending with an extra "s" into HTMLs and delete the rest